restic/restic/doc/030_preparing_a_new_repo.rst

 .. code-block:: console

     $ restic -r b2:bucketname:path/to/repo init
-    enter password for new backend:
+    enter password for new repository:
     enter password again:
-    created restic backend eefee03bbd at b2:bucketname:path/to/repo
+    created restic repository eefee03bbd at b2:bucketname:path/to/repo
     Please note that knowledge of your password is required to access the repository.
     Losing your password means that your data is irrecoverably lost.